 Hopefully, this detailed accounting of an event hasn’t scared anyone!
 We have tried to give you a complete picture of what to expect.
 Of course, there are plenty of people around to answer any and all questions.
 You will quickly find that one of the most enjoyable aspects of Driver’s Education is meeting other drivers.
 After all, you will want to share your experience!

 One of the first questions from potential Driver’s Education participants is: will I be safe?
 (Actually, the first question usually is, “will it hurt my Porsche?”).
 NNJR events are designed and run with a “safety first” attitude.
 Therefore:

 Each Porsche undergoes a complete Technical Inspection (Tech) before each event.
 The NNJR Tech Form is a 2-page checklist of safety-related items, many of which require the car to be on a lift.
 Examples include tire tread depth and condition, wheel bearings, oil leaks, etc. NNJR tech inspectors know the idiosyncrasies of each model (e.g. where they tend to rust!) and make sure that your Porsche is in top-notch condition.
 Any well-maintained Porsche should pass this inspection.
 However, drivers are frequently surprised to find that their brake pads are worn, wheel bearings are loose, or that a tire has a nail!

-A track-side Tech is conducted each morning at the track.
+A track-side Tech is conducted at the track before cars are allowed on the track.
 Here our inspectors make sure your Porsche is empty of loose items, has the correct numbers, that brake lights are working, gas caps and lug nuts are tight, etc.